Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: Online Control Algorithm Design

 \section{Online Control Algorithm Design}

-In this section, we design online control algorithms to solve problem $\textbf{P}_0$.
+In this section, we design an online control algorithm for the central network controller to solve problem $\textbf{P}_0$.
 We first utilize a Lyapunov-based optimization approach to decompose the $T$-slot problem into multiple one-slot problems.
 Since each one-slot problem is still a large-scale MINLP, which is intractable, we then leverage GBD to decompose each one-slot problem into a master problem and a subproblem.
-Although we can transform the non-convex subproblem into a convex problem and efficiently solve it with classical computers, the master problem is a mixed-integer linear program (MILP) \cite{burer2012non}.
+Although we can transform the non-convex subproblem into a convex problem and efficiently solve it with classical computers, the master problem is a mixed-integer linear program (MILP).
 Inspired by QC, we convert the master problem into the QUBO formulation and use QA to solve the reformulated master problem efficiently.
 Furthermore, based on the powerful parallel computing capabilities of quantum computers, we further propose a specialized quantum multi-cut strategy to speed up the optimization process.